Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 I study how political communication and elite strategy shape democratic legitimacy under autocracy and the psychology of conflict escalation and deescalation, with a focus on East Asia, the United States, and their interactions.

-Situated in the global context of rising misinformation on social media, my research unpacks how authoritarian actors use **propaganda** and other strategies to distort public opinion and manipulate mass beliefs, with implications for **political violence** and **authoritarian resilience**.
+Situated in the global context of rising misinformation on social media, my research unpacks how authoritarian actors use **propaganda** and other strategies to distort public opinion and manipulate mass beliefs, with implications for **authoritarian resilience** and **political violence**.
 I also examine how great power competition between China and the United States constrains public support for **international cooperation** and under what conditions such constraints can be tamped down, shedding light on the interplay between domestic politics and international relations through the lens of **political psychology**.
 Concerned about escalating US-China tensions and their implications for international security, my ongoing projects combine behavioral frameworks with modern social science techniques to study **deterrence** and **rapprochement**.
 Beyond studying mass-elite interactions about democracy and conflict, my other work grapples with the intersection of race, welfare, and ideology in American politics from a comparative perspective.

 My research is driven by normative and policy concerns.
 To date, my research has been supported by the [American Political Science Association](https://apsanet.org), the [Halle Institute for Global Research](https://halle.emory.edu), the [Harry Frank Guggenheim Foundation](https://www.hfg.org), the [Institute for Humane Studies](https://www.theihs.org), the [Mamdouha S. Bobst Center for Peace and Justice](https://bobst.princeton.edu), [Stand Together Trust](https://standtogethertrust.org/about-us), and the [U.S. National Science Foundation](https://www.nsf.gov).